 What You Need to Know Before You Buy an Olive Tree

 So, you’ve decided you want an Olive Tree: congratulations!
-These timeless, elegant trees make a stunning statement for patios, decks, and indoor spaces alike.
+These timeless, elegant evergreen trees make a stunning statement for patios, decks, and indoor spaces alike.
 But choosing the perfect Olive Tree is just the beginning.
 To ensure your tree thrives for years to come, it’s important to understand its care requirements, placement, watering, and growth habits.

 We’ve put together a comprehensive guide on everything you need to know before you buy an Olive Tree and keep it healthy for years and years to come.